FourierIndustries-LLP/SSTuino-II/Documentation/SSTuino Evo Tech Details.md

 It would also be good to test the performance of Servo-related libraries, to check if it is able to actuate a servo under certain circumstances.
 [WORKING]

 For digital inputs, they must be tested with a simple pushbutton test with pull-up/down resistor.
+[WORKING]

 #### EVT2: Analogue inputs

 All pins capable of analogue inputs must be tested with a simple potentiometer and serial readout of the analogue voltage.
+[WORKING]

 #### EVT3: Serial ports

 The sole external serial port provided to the user, `Serial1`, will need to be validated with a simple loopback functionality (connect TX to RX and watch it read back whatever you type into it) at 9600bps 8N1 and 115200bps 8N1 protocols.
+[WORKING]

 #### EVT4: I2C functionality